 My final tip is for the foodies out there.
 There are some really great restaurants in Bergen (click the link to read my Bergen restaurant guide!), and during high season (and Christmas party season), booking a table is necessary if you want to be guaranteed a seat.

 Of course, Bergen is not a huge city, so getting a table as a drop in customer is usually not a problem.
 However, if you have a very specific restaurant you want to cross off your list during your visit, do yourself a favour by booking a table in advance.
 Most restaurants in the city lets you do this online on their website, and it’s super easy.

-This is especially important in July (the peak tourist month) and December (when the entire city is out for Christmas parties every weekends).
+This is especially important in June, July and August (the peak tourist months) and December (when the entire city is out for Christmas parties every weekends).